Milorad Dodik: Genocide and Srebrenica massacre denial

 The Humanitarian Law Center, in their report signed by 31 high-profile signatories, described this new development as "the culmination of more than a decade of genocide denial and historical revisionism by the SNSD government in Republika Srpska".
 The United States State Department issued a communique in which they criticized the move, describing it as "(a)ttempts to reject or amend the report on Srebrenica are part of wider efforts to revise the facts of the past war, to deny history, and to politicize tragedy".

-Radovan Karadžić
+Radovan Karadžić and Ratko Mladić

-In March 2016, a student dormitory in Pale was named in honor of the wartime Serb leader Radovan Karadžić, an act which was supported by Dodik.
+In March 2016, a student dormitory in Pale was named in honour of the wartime Serb leader Radovan Karadžić.
+Dodik supported this act.
 The event took place only a few days before Karadžić was convicted for war crimes by the ICTY.

-In December 2020, the plaque honoring Karadžić had to be removed after High Representative Inzko, with the help of Karadžić's daughter Sonja Karadžić-Jovičević, publicly called for its removal.
+In December 2020, the plaque honouring Karadžić had to be removed after High Representative Inzko, with the help of Karadžić's daughter Sonja Karadžić-Jovičević, publicly called for its removal.